-Technical Requirement Category Identity Credentials (1) (User Categories, Purpose Metadata) Electronic Policy Rules (2) (Conditions, Obligations Metadata) Content Metadata (Data Categories, Purpose Metadata) PDP/PEP (3) (Actions, Obligations Metadata) to the public. to the public.
+Identity Credentials (1) (User Categories, Purpose Metadata) Electronic Policy Rules (2) (Conditions, Obligations Metadata) Content Metadata (Data Categories, Purpose Metadata) PDP/PEP (3) (Actions, Obligations Metadata) to the public. to the public.
 BT.7.51.
 Positively identify individuals outside agency.
 BT.7.52.
 Accurately track information to subject and correlate with authenticated individual.
 BT.7.53.
 Enforce disclosure policy based on BT.7.4x, items 1-2.
-BT.8.0x Information Retention and Destruction BT.8.03a.
+BT.8.03a.
 Define credentials required to approve information retention and destruction.
 BT.8.01a.
 Specify schedule for information review.
 Include metadata relevant to retention period, for example, when data gathered and the retention period or category.
 BT.8.01b.
 Set up schedule for information review.
 BT.8.02.
 Scan marked information and invoke actions.
 BT.8.03b.
 As required, seek approval before action.
 BT.8.04.
 As required, notify appropriate parties of action.
 BT.8.05.
 Record actions.
-BT.9.0x Accountability and BT.9.11.
+BT.9.11.
 Provide a means to satisfy requests from the public to access the policy.
-Enforcement BT.9.21.
+BT.9.21.
 Implement information protection mechanisms that are consistent with applicable standards of benchmarks, for example, logging and audits.
 BT.9.31.
-Implement restrictions specified in enforcement policy (e.g., identify suspended or demoted individual and block access as appropriate).
+Implement restrictions specified in enforcement policy (e.g., identify suspended or demoted individual and block BT.8.03a.
+Define credentials required to approve information BT.8.03a.
+Define credentials required to approve information retention and destruction.
+BT.8.01a.
+Specify schedule for information review.
+BT.8.01a.
+Specify schedule for information review.
+BT.8.03a.
+Define credentials required to approve information retention and destruction.
+BT.9.11.
+Provide a means to satisfy requests from the public to access BT.9.11.
+Provide a means to satisfy requests from the public to access